nabheet/spark-vagrant/README.md

 follow any spark tutorial.

-If you need to rebuild your VM to get the new installs or settings or need a new clean VM for any reason:
+If you need to rebuild your VM to get the new installs or settings or need a new clean VM for any reason`:

 `$ vagrant destroy -f && vagrant up`
-.